Updated July 5, 2026

 Choose term life if you want temporary protection, whole life if you want lifelong coverage and cash value, and universal life if you want a permanent policy design that should be reviewed closely for its specific features.

-There is no one-size-fits-all rule in the data provided, but applicants should expect underwriting, beneficiary information, and policy selection to be reviewed under DC Department of Insurance, Securities and Banking oversight.
+There is no one-size-fits-all rule, but applicants should expect underwriting, beneficiary information, and policy selection to be reviewed under DC Department of Insurance, Securities and Banking oversight.

 Yes, riders such as accidental death rider, terminal illness rider, and waiver of premium rider may be available, but they are optional and vary by policy.